The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Fish cooked in a crust of sea salt

-The food here is uniformly excellent — the kind of place that will have you making yummy noises for the whole meal because HOW can this FOOD be so GOOD?!
+The food here is uniformly excellent — the kind of place that will have you making yummy noises for the whole meal because HOW can this food be SO GOOD!?!
+Proto is even recommended by the Michelin Guide!

-If you have four people, the fish cooked in a crust of salt is a fantastic dish to share, and watching your server crack the shell open is entertaining to watch.
+If you have four people, the fish cooked in a crust of salt is a fantastic dish to share, and watching your server crack the shell open is quite entertaining.
 Somehow this turns into the most savory, flavorful fish on the planet.

-Otherwise, the tartares are wonderful (scallop, tuna, octopus), the clams and mussels are scrumptious, and the most popular dish on the menu (and justifiably so) is the pasta with shrimp and Istrian truffles.
+Otherwise, the tartares are wonderful (scallop, tuna, octopus), the clams and mussels are scrumptious, and the most popular dish on the menu, pasta with shrimp and Istrian truffles, lives up to the hype.

-NOTE: Are you not a seafood fan?
+Not a fresh seafood fan?
 Go to Kopun instead.
-Kopun is a restaurant in the Old City specializing in capon — castrated rooster.
+Kopun (open from Mar 15 – Nov 15) is a restaurant in the Old City specializing in capon — castrated rooster.
 I know, it sounds weird, but it’s like a richer, juicier version of chicken.
 Their capon gnocchi with truffles was one of the best things I ate in Dubrovnik.

 Wait, shouldn’t you be out exploring on your first day?!
 Yeah, and you did that!
 By now you’re probably hot, sweaty, and a little bit sleepy after your big meal at Proto, so it’s time for a break.

 Go sit by the pool.
 Go for a swim in the wild waves of the ocean.
-Relax and enjoy the bright turquoise Adriatic waves.
+Relax and enjoy the bright turquoise Adriatic Sea.

 Then go take a shower and you’ll be ready for your evening fun.

-Dubrovnik has a cable car leading up to Srd Hill with unparalleled views of the Old City.
+Dubrovnik has a cable car leading up to the top of Mount Srd with unparalleled views of the Old City.
 This is another wow-able experience!

-For the best timing, take a ride on the cable car just before sunset.
-I recommend looking up the sunset time online and planning your arrival about an hour before sunset to take in the views and colors.
+For the best timing, take a ride on the Dubrovnik Cable Car just before sunset.
+I recommend looking up the sunset time online and planning your arrival about an hour before sunset to take in the best colors.

 A lot of people leave as soon as the sun dips beneath the horizon, but don’t be so fast — the colors get even better.
 That photo above was taken after the sun had disappeared.